Kamran-Afzali/Kamran-Afzali.github.io/_posts/stan_2.md

     df_print: paged
     keep_md: yes
 ---

+In a previous post we saw how to perform bayesian regression in R using STAN for normally distributed data.
+In this post we will look at how to fit non-normal model in STAN using three example distributions commonly found in empirical data: negative-binomial (overdispersed poisson data), gamma (right-skewed continuous data) and beta-binomial (overdispersed binomial data).

+The STAN code for the different models is at the end of this posts together with some explanations.

 Logistic regression is a popular machine learning model.
 One application of it in an engineering context is quantifying the effectiveness of inspection technologies at detecting damage.
 This post describes the additional information provided by a Bayesian application of logistic regression (and how it can be implemented using the Stan probabilistic programming language).
 Finally, I’ve also included some recommendations for making sense of priors.

 Introductions